 I recommend using up to 10% of your investing money to use for individual stock investing at first.
 This way you can invest in companies you believe in but you’re also taking a lot of risk off the table with the bulk of your money diversified in index funds.

-Even though index funds have this problem hovering above its head they are great investments.
+Even though index funds have this problem hovering above their head, they are great investments.

 If you want to know more about index funds be sure to check out my post on the best reasons to invest in index funds here.